 Commencing in 2015, the Group entered into marketing services agreements with real estate developers, whereby the service fee can be settled through the sale of designated new properties developed by the real estate developers.
-Pursuant to the marketing services agreements, the Group has the right to (i) determine the final selling price of the designated new properties and keep the difference between the sales price of the designated new properties are not sold by a pre-determined date.
+Pursuant to the marketing services agreements, the Group has the right to (i) determine the final selling price of the designated new properties and keep the difference between the sales price of the designated new properties and the service fee or (ii) request payment of the service fee in cash if the designated new properties are not sold by a pre-determined date.
 Revenue is recognized ratably over the contract period at the pre-agreed cash marketing services fee.
 Upon sale of the designated new properties, any difference between the sales price of the designated new properties and the service fee is recorded as revenue, as it is related to the marketing service provided.
 For the year ended December 31, 2015, US\$52,000 of marketing services revenue was recognized under the new payment arrangement.